Updated on July 22, 2021 by Julia

 How to make kimchi fried rice?

-- Heat up a skillet and add 1 tbsp of neutral oil.
+- Heat up a skillet and add 1 tablespoon of neutral oil.

 - Add in 1 cup of chopped kimchi and stir-fry for 30 seconds.

-- Add 1 tbsp of gochujang and stir-fry for 30 seconds.
+- Add 1 tablespoon of gochujang and stir-fry for 30 seconds.

 - Stir-fry until all ingredients are well-incorporated.